jdBasic

 step-by-step with jdBasic

-Start coding instantly in your browser with the jdBasic online REPL.
-This page teaches the essentials: variables, loops, conditions, arrays, and simple projects.
+Start coding instantly in your browser.
+This guide teaches the essentials: variables, loops, conditions, and arrays.

 No installation

-Use the browser REPL to run BASIC immediately.
+Use the browser REPL to run BASIC immediately without setup.

 Beginner-friendly